 Someday never Comes – Written by Brandi Carlile and Tim Hanseroth

 Fall Apart Again (and Tragedy) was a re-record in the Austin studio (Matchbox Studio) having previously appeared on the Acoustic album in 2004.
-It was originally recorded by The Fighting Machinists and credited to Tim & Phil Hanseroth.
-The album version (2005) is the same as the early The Fighting Machinists lyrics, but the acoustic version (2004) the band leave out a small verse before the first chorus.
+It was originally recorded by the Fighting Machinists and credited to Tim & Phil Hanseroth.
+The album version (2005) is the same as the early the Fighting Machinists lyrics, but the acoustic version (2004) the band leave out a small verse before the first chorus.
+This particular track was mixed by Martin Feveyear who would record the beautiful Live at Benaroya 6 years later.
+It was also released as a one-track cd single for the album release.

 In My Own Eyes – Brandi wrote this song while they were making the first round of the record, in a little studio called Soundhouse.
 They rarely played it live, as it never worked.
 They say its not like anything else they have.